adoptium/adoptium-support/README.md

 Our bug reporting templates will ask you to also test your issue against an upstream binary or one by an alterantive provider.

-During our attempt to triage the issue with you at AdoptOpenJDK, if we discover that it's an upstream issue then we'll report it upstream on your behalf or in some cases ask you to do so.
+During our attempt to triage the issue with you at Adoptium, if we discover that it's an upstream issue then we'll report it upstream on your behalf or in some cases ask you to do so.

-## Issues that are OpenJDK or OpenJ9 upstream issues
+## Issues that are OpenJDK upstream issues

-It's important to note that AdoptOpenJDK is a binary provider and that source code fixes happen at [OpenJDK](https://openjdk.java.net) or at [Eclipse OpenJ9](https://www.eclipse.org/openj9/).
+It's important to note that Adoptium is a binary provider and that source code fixes happen at [OpenJDK](https://openjdk.java.net).

 ## Community Support

-There is free (best efforts) based support via our Slack community which you can join at https://adoptopenjdk.net/slack.html.
+There is free (best efforts) based support via our Slack community which you can join at https://adoptium.net/slack.html.

-For more options on support, see https://adoptopenjdk.net/support.html.
+For more options on support, see https://adoptium.net/support.html.

-## Commercial Support

-Some companies provide commercial support for AdoptOpenJDK binaries.
-See https://adoptopenjdk.net/support.html for more details.